The Apache Software Foundation

 - Releases FAQ

-- Release audit is a process each release candidate must go through to ensure IP is correctly managed
+- Release audit is a process each release candidate must go through to ensure it is managing intellectual property (IP) correctly

 - RAT/Creadur is a tool to assist this process